ESSENTIAL OIL SAFETY

 - Keep out of reach of children & away from pets

 Essential oils have different properties, as well as different contraindications.
 There are some essential oils that you need to avoid & some that need to be used with caution if you take medication or have an underlying medical condition, are pregnant or breastfeeding.
 Care must also be taken when blending essential oils for children or the elderly.

 This is a short list of some of the contraindications:

 Asthma: Use caution before using essential oils.
 Check with your healthcare practitioner first.

 Epilepsy: Use caution before using essential oils.
 Check with your healthcare practitioner first.
-Best to avoid varieties of Eucalyptus, Hyssop, Rosemary, Sage.
+Best to avoid varieties of Eucalyptus, Hyssop, Rosemary, and Sage.

 Photosensitivity: Some citrus essential oils like Bergamot, cold-pressed Lemon & Lime, Bitter Orange and Grapefruit, can cause a photosensitive skin reaction.
 Avoid going out in the sun or using a tanning bed for a minimum of 12 hours after using these essential oils topically.
 These essential oils may react with UV light and cause redness, swelling, and/or blistering of the skin; your skin may react up to 24 – 72 hours after using these citrus essential oils topically.

 *According to authors Robert Tisserand and Rodney Young, “Citrus scented bath products that get washed off of your skin, (like your body wash, bath soap or shampoo) are generally not a risk.”

 Aspirin Allergy: avoid Wintergreen & Sweet Birch.

 Blood thinners (Warfarin): Avoid blends with Wintergreen, Sweet Birch also Clove Bud, Cinnamon Leaf, Bay Laurel & Ginger.